-It is good practice for a sample of student work for each module to be 'moderated' by another marker from the programme team.
-(This can be especially helpful for new markers.)
+A sample of student work for each module must be 'moderated' by another academic.
 This person is the called the moderator.
 The moderator will look over the sample of marked scripts and compare it with the feedback provided.
 The moderator's role is to check that marking and feedback are consistent and align with the criteria set for the assignment.
-Your Programme Leader will advise you on the moderation procedures used by your institution.
+In most programmes, moderation will be conducted by QMU staff.
+For some longer-established programmes, the moderator will be another member of the programme team in your organisation.